-Mental Health Awareness Week 2021 is between the 10th to the 16th May this year.
+Mental Health Awareness Week 2021 is between the 10th to the 16th of May this year.
 This year we invited Charlotte Banks, a member of our specialist Bike team and a keen advocate of mental health, to discuss her insight into the importance of mental health.
 In the first of a three-part series this week, Charlotte discusses the impact of Covid-19 and what mental health week is about.

-As a keen advocate of mental health and wellbeing I wanted to discuss what this week is about, the theme, and what I have been doing outside of work for the last year or two to increase awareness of mental health and help fight the stigma that surrounds it.
+As a keen advocate of mental health and wellbeing, I wanted to discuss what this week is about, the theme, and what I have been doing outside of work for the last year or two to increase awareness of mental health and help fight the stigma that surrounds it.

-Mental Health Awareness Week is a week dedicated to raising awareness of mental illness and focuses include; depression, anxiety, stress, bipolar disorder, mental breakdowns, and eating disorders.
+Mental Health Awareness Week is a week dedicated to raising awareness of mental illness and its focuses include; depression, anxiety, stress, bipolar disorder, mental breakdowns, and eating disorders.
 The week’s focus is to encourage and allow people to join the fight to eradicate stigma.
 This year’s theme for Mental Health Awareness Week is nature.

 The impact of Covid-19